PeppaPooh/stateless-pwgen/README.md

 ### "An attacker can reverse engineer your master password from a leaked site-specific password, and then ALL your credentials are compromised!"
 This problem is addressed in the following ways:
 1. Argon2id is used as the KDF to make guessing expensive.
-2. The user-input site identifiers **can** be used as a second key - you can use aliases for site names, add dates in the string for password versioning, or even set each site identifier as a high-entropy string which you store in a password vault service.
+2. The user-input site identifiers can be used as a second key - you can use aliases for site names, add dates in the string for password versioning, or even set each site identifier as a high-entropy string which you store in a password vault service.

 ### "I need to change to a different password for a single site without changing every other password"
 Either 1) use the --version flag to rotate different passwords, or 2) put notes in the site identifier

 ### Remaining problems
 1. stateless-pwgen does not defend against phishing, which a browser-extension password keeper can by noting the different url.
-2. GUI is still under development. --master-prompt doesn't show the password, so types can happen.
+2. GUI is still under development. --master-prompt doesn't show the password, so typos can happen.

 ## How to Build